garfinjm/pgcoe-sc2-test-site/docs/pages/start/index.md

 ## Institutional Submission Frequency Considerations

 Data submissions to NCBI can be a tedious and time-consuming process.
 Laboratories must not only compile the data but also gather and standardize the associated metadata.
 Additionally, it is often necessary to further process the data to remove human or host reads before submission.
-Various tools are available to assist with these tasks, see <TODO: Put link here>.
+Various tools are available to assist with these tasks, for example: NCBI's [sra-human-scrubber](https://github.com/ncbi/sra-human-scrubber), [hostile](https://github.com/bede/hostile), and [nohuman](https://github.com/mbhall88/nohuman).
 Despite these resources, the submission process requires a considerable investment of time to ensure that all data are accurately submitted, and that accessions and submissions are effectively managed.
 To enhance efficiency, many laboratories may opt for batch submissions at regular intervals, such as weekly or according to a schedule that aligns with their operational needs.
 However, it is crucial not to delay submissions for extended periods, as timely data sharing is essential for supporting ongoing public health initiatives, particularly during outbreaks or pandemics.

 ## Creating an NCBI Submission Group